Donations & Fundraising

 The next best way to learn about Community Events is to read the monthly newsletter, sent to you automatically via email.
 We aim to distribute the third week of each month and always use the subject line starter GSF Snowball Express Family Newsletter to help with recognition.
 This newsletter is packed with details on upcoming events and opportunities for you to get involved.
 If you see an event in your area that you haven’t heard about, please reach out to [email protected] and let’s chat.

-The Disney Event is a five-day experience for Snowball Express children and their surviving parent or guardian to honor their fallen hero and lean on their peers for support – blended with fun entertainment and inspiring programs.
+The Disney Event is a five-day experience for Snowball Express children and the surviving spouse/guardian to honor their fallen hero and lean on their peers for support – blended with fun entertainment and inspiring programs.
 We recognize that the holidays can be especially challenging for grieving families, so we host the Disney Event each December.

-Current Snowball Express families will be notified via email in fall 2022 of their next eligibility year to attend.
-New families welcomed into the program will receive this information within 3 months of acceptance into the program.
+Current Snowball Express families will be notified via email in fall 2023 of their next eligibility year to attend.

 No. The minimum age of 5 and the maximum age of high school graduation applies to all families who attend the Disney in December Event.
 We welcome and encourage you to bring these children to Community Events.
 We also hope your children who have graduated from high school will participate in our Young Adult Program.